IDMNYU/seniorproject_sp20_katsivelos/syllabus.md

 ### Communicating With The Professor Outside Of Class

 * Direct message the professor on Slack about logistics \(when, where, how many?\) ONLY
-* Talk to the professor directly after class, during one of your one-on-one meetings, or set up an appointment at [http://calendly.com/deangela](http://calendly.com/deangela) about issues and problems.
+* Talk to the professor directly after class, during one of your one-on-one meetings, or set up an appointment by emailing or slack messaging me about issues and problems.
 DO NOT email long conversations. \(If your email turns into paragraphs that means you should be talking to me in person not emailing me.\)
-* Please be aware that I currently have a split position at NYU and, as a result, I have two different offices: one in 370 Jay and one at Bobst Library on the WSQ campus.
-My schedule varies from week to week, but, once school begins, most weeks, I will be at 370 Jay on Mondays and Thursdays.
-On other days and times, before and during the semester, I will be at Bobst more often than not.
+* Please be aware that I have an office on 3 in 370 Jay, but am usually only there on Mondays.

 ### Student Responsibilities